ceph/ceph/doc/cephadm/rgw.rst

 The active haproxy acts like a load balancer, distributing all RGW requests between all the RGW daemons available.

+.. note:: The virtual IP will be configured on an ethernet interface on the host
+	  that has an existing IP in the same subnet.
+(If there are multiple such interfaces, cephadm will choose the "first" one it sees.)

 **Prerequisites:**

 * An existing RGW service, without SSL.
 (If you want SSL service, the certificate